 - Every New Yorker who earns a high school diploma or its equivalent generates a net economic benefit to NYC of $324,000 over their lifetime due to increased earnings/tax contributions and decreased benefit utilization.

 - According to a 2010 report from the National Institutes for Health, “A mother’s reading skill is the greatest determinant of her children’s future academic success, outweighing other factors, such as neighborhood and family income.”

-The Book Industry Guild of New York continues its efforts to promote literacy and provide financial support for the Literary Assistance Center of New York.
-For the past 23 years, our annual charity softball game in Central Park has raised nearly $400,000 to combat illiteracy on a grassroots level.
+The Book Industry Guild of New York continues its efforts to promote literacy and provide financial support for the Literacy Assistance Center, a nonprofit organization dedicated to strengthening and expanding adult education programs and to advancing adult literacy as a core value in our society.
+Over the past 25 years, we have organized a charity softball game in Central Park to raise funds to combat illiteracy at the grassroots level.
 Participants and supporters of this event include people from the publishing industry, radio and TV personalities such as Ken Dashow of Q104.3 FM, and friends from numerous other industries.
-Join us for our softball game, free children’s books, and our charity raffle!

 Attendees will enjoy: